What it’s like to have high-functioning anxiety

 This continuous loop of stress and overthinking thoughts of “worst case scenario” is often exacerbated by the fact that non-anxious people see this way of thinking as irrational, illogical, emotional, and crazy.
 Anxiety is not easily explicable, at least not to those who don’t experience it.
 In fact, only 25 percent of people with a mental health disorder feel like others understand their experience.
 While a person with high-functioning anxiety can appear as though in control and actively engaged in the daily tasks of life, underneath this confident exterior, it is a fight to make it through the day.
 “Much of anxiety is internal-uncontrolled worry or social evaluation, and no one would know unless the person has a lot of physical symptoms of avoidance,” says Siqueland.
 “Many people with mild to severe anxiety will do the essential tasks but limit other experiences or opportunities, and this is what sometimes leads them to treatment.”

 Anxiety can be managed and treated, but not cured.
 This is the reality people with anxiety live with every single day.
 There are a variety of treatment options that are effective in treating anxiety disorders including cognitive behavioral therapy, coping strategies, medication, and alternative therapies such as meditation, acupuncture, mindfulness, and yoga.
-[Editor's Note: As someone who suffers from an anxiety disorder, I’ve found Headspace’s Anxiety pack to be very helpful.
-Maybe it can help you, too.
-Try it now.]
 And there is increasingly compelling evidence making its way to the masses about the effectiveness of mindfulness and meditation to help manage anxiety.
 In fact, meditation and mindfulness can be a great resource on their own or in combination with other treatments.